 Our Big Fat Budapest Nightlife Guide: What to Do, Where to Drink, and Best Area to Stay in Budapest for Nightlife.
 This is a Comprehensive Guide to Budapest Hungary Nightlife to Help you Plan your Trip!

-As the sun sets over the Danube, Budapest’s ruin pubs and wine bars begin to buzz, and locals and tourists flock to the famed 7th district for a hit of the city’s lively nightlife.
-As the night goes on, dinner cruises fill up the Danube, cultural performances entertain those looking for a high-brow evening, and the city’s nightclubs, cocktail bars, and pubs burst to life.
+As the sun sets over the Danube, Budapest’s ruin pubs and wine bars begin to buzz.
+Locals and tourists flock to the famed 7th district for a hit of the city’s lively nightlife.
+Dinner cruises fill up the Danube.
+Cultural performances entertain those looking for a high-brow evening.
+And the city’s nightclubs, cocktail bars, and pubs burst to life.

-As locals in the city, we’ve had the chance to explore Budapest’s nightlife for the past year, and put together this guide to help travelers visiting the city wondering what to do in Budapest at night.
+As locals in the city, we’ve had the chance to explore Budapest’s nightlife in depth.
+We put together this guide to help anyone who is visiting the city and wondering what to do in Budapest at night.
 We hope our experiences help you plan the perfect trip to Budapest!

 Table of Contents: